publicissapient-france/xebay/readme.md

  - web : as a visitor, I should see graph of values of each items
  - web : as a user i should see my collection changes as I acquire items (needs a browser refresh at the moment)
  - all : toggle custom rules to change the game
-    - if a user sell an item at his sell price, bank buy it right now without any conditions
     - if a user owns every item of a category he gain a 500$ bonus
     - for next 5 bids bank gives 100$ to buyer
     - etc.